jcseeley/Mr-Robogers-Neighborhood/README.md

 ## Tests

-- Describe: mrRoboger()
+- Describe: mrRoboger(num)
-Test: "It should return zero if num is equal to zero."
+Test: "It should return "Won't you be my neighbor?" if string includes '3'"
 Code:
-const num = 0
+const num = 3
-mrRoboger(0);
+mrRoboger(3);
-Expected Output: 0
+Expected Output: "Won't you be my neighbor?"

-- Describe: mrRoboger()
+- Describe: mrRoboger(num)
-Test: "It should return "Won't you be my neighbor?" if num includes 3."
+Test: "It should return "Boop!" if string includes 2."
 Code:
-const num = 3
+const num = 2
-mrRoboger(3)
+mrRoboger(2)
+Expected Output "Boop!"

 ## Known Bugs